PrefectHQ/prefect/docs/tutorial/workers.md

 Workers and work pools bridge the Prefect orchestration layer with the infrastructure the flows are actually executed on.

+!!! tip "Choosing Between Workers/Work Pools and `flow.serve()`"
+    The earlier section discussed the `flow.serve()` approach.
+Remember, this is an alternative to using workers and work pools.
+Both patterns have their unique advantages, so choose based on your specific orchestration requirements.

+    ☝️ If you choose worker-based execution, **the way you define deployments will be different**: deployments will be configured using Prefect's CLI and a `prefect.yaml` file, as detailed below.
+A serve deployment cannot be submitted to a work pool, and vice versa.

 The primary reason to use workers and work pools instead of `flows.serve()` is for __dynamic infrastructure provisioning and configuration__.
 For example, you might have a workflow that has expensive infrastructure requirements and is only run infrequently.
 In this case, you don't want an idle process running within that infrastructure.
 Instead, you can use a lightweight _worker_ to dynamically provision the infrastructure only when a run of that workflow is ready to be executed.

-!!! warning "Choosing Between Workers/Work Pools and `flow.serve()`"
-    The earlier section discussed the `flow.serve()` approach.
-Remember, this is an alternative to using workers and work pools.
-Both patterns have their unique advantages, so choose based on your specific orchestration requirements.
-If you choose worker-based execution, **the way you define deployments will be different**: deployments will be configured using Prefect's CLI and a `prefect.yaml` file, as detailed below.
-A serve deployment cannot be submitted to a work pool, and vice versa.

 Other advantages to using workers and work pools include: